gbti-network/py-animate-hue/readme.md

-# Dynamic Image Processor

-## Project Overview
+# Py Animate Hue

 This script allows the user to create an animation from a still image by shifting hue, brightness, and contrast in a simple programatic way.

 ## Project Structure
 - `animate.py`: The main script for processing images.